 Three ways to walk the trail — pick the one that fits your day.

 Start at Little Creatures from 11:30am — book a brewery tour for 12pm if available, otherwise lunch at The Canteen with a tasting paddle.
-Move to Malt Shovel at 2:30pm for an hour on the rotating taps and a rotisserie share plate.
-Drive south to Blackman's for 4:30pm — pizza, the Blackman's range, and a walk to the beach before the light goes.
-Designated driver is required if every stop is part of the drinking; alternatively, do the CBD pair on foot or by rideshare and treat Blackman's as a separate visit on the way back from a Surf Coast trip.
+Walk or rideshare to FarmDog on Little Malop from 1:30pm (Saturday opens 12pm) — a beer paddle and a wood-fired pizza in the laneway.
+Across the CBD to Malt Shovel at 3pm for an hour on the rotating taps and a rotisserie share plate.
+Drive south to Blackman's for 5pm — pizza, the Blackman's range, and a walk to the beach before the light goes.
+Designated driver is required if every stop is part of the drinking; alternatively, do the CBD trio on foot or by rideshare and treat Blackman's as a separate visit on the way back from a Surf Coast trip.

 Malt Shovel first — lunch from 11:30am with rotisserie and a tasting paddle on the rotating taps.
-Walk south through Geelong Station and along Swanston Street to Little Creatures for the back half of the afternoon — about a 25-minute walk past the train station and across the Barwon River footbridge.
-The walk earns the second beer.
+Walk five minutes to FarmDog on Little Malop for the early-afternoon beer/gin/whisky paddle and a pizza (Fri/Sat from 12pm; otherwise from 3pm).
+Then walk south through Geelong Station and along Swanston Street to Little Creatures for the back half of the afternoon — about 25 minutes past the train station and across the Barwon River footbridge.
+The walk earns the third beer.
 Train back to Melbourne from Geelong Station is straightforward — the last V/Line departure is well past 10pm.
 Geelong day trip from Melbourne →

 Some days you want one brewery, not three.
 Drive down for an early lunch at Blackman's, pizza in the beer garden, the Blackman's range straight from the tank, then the 500-metre walk to the surf beach.
 The Spritzville & Euro Beer Garden is the summer pick.
 Pair with the rest of the Surf Coast pub trail if you have a multi-day in scope.
 Surf Coast pubs guide →